 3.1.3 A Social Member wishing to apply for full membership of the Club will have to submit an application for membership in the same way as a new member.

-3.1.4 Any member wishing to convert from full member to social member may do so by informing the Secretary in writing.
-That member may revert back to full membership within three years by informing the Secretary in writing and paying Full Member subscription.
+3.1.4 Any member wishing to convert from Full Member to Indoor or Social member may do so by informing the Secretary in writing.
+That member may revert back to full membership within three years by informing the Secretary in writing and paying the Full Member subscription.
 After three years, an application for full membership will have to be submitted.

 3.1.5 All recruitment to Indoor League Teams and Roll-ups are subject to approval by the Indoor Secretary.
 Appointed Team Secretaries must request approval from the Indoor Secretary before transferring players into or out of their team.